Roasted Turkey Breast with Molasses

-1. Rub the turkey with about two tablespoons of coarse salt and rinse under cold water.
+1. Rub the turkey with about 2 tablespoons of coarse salt and rinse under cold water.

-2. Combine 1/2 cup of salt, brown sugar and a cup of water in a small saucepan over medium heat.
+2. Combine ½ cup salt, ½ cup brown sugar, and 1 cup water in a small saucepan over medium heat.
 Cook until the salt and sugar are totally dissolved.

 3. Pour this mixture into a container large enough to hold the turkey breast, but something it won’t totally swim in (a spaghetti pot works well).

-4. Add about two quarts of cold water to the salt and sugar mixture and put the turkey inside the container.
+4. Add about 2 quarts cold water to the salt-and-sugar mixture and put the turkey inside the container.
 Add more water if necessary, enough to just cover the turkey.
-Cover and put in the refrigerator for at least four hours, up to overnight.
+Cover and put in the refrigerator for at least 4 hours, up to overnight.

-7. Cut a slit across one side of the turkey as if turning it into two long pieces, but don’t cut all the way through.
+7. Cut a slit across 1 side of the turkey as if turning it into 2 long pieces, but don’t cut all the way through.
 Open the turkey breast like a book and evenly distribute the stuffing.
 Fold it back together.

 8. Flip it and gently loosen the skin from the meat with your fingers and spread the herbs over the meat, under the skin.
-Tie the whole breast back together snugly with four or five pieces of kitchen twine.
+Tie the whole breast back together snugly with 4 or 5 pieces of kitchen twine.
 Spread the top with butter and sprinkle with a few generous pinches of salt and pepper.

 11. Transfer the turkey to a board or platter and let it rest for at least 15 minutes before slicing.

-12. Pour about half a cup of hot water into the roasting pan and scrape up all the browned bits – make sure to save all this juice for your gravy!
+12. Pour about ½ cup of hot water into the roasting pan and scrape up all the browned bits—make sure to save all this juice for your gravy!

 Originally featured in A Holiday Meal, Three Ways: Allergen-Free, Kid-Friendly, and Dinner for Two